Soft Blueberry Cookies with Lemon Glaze

 Should I use Fresh or Frozen Blueberries in my Cookies?

-You can use fresh or frozen blueberries in your blueberry cookies, however, fresh blueberries will work a little better.
-Frozen blueberries tend to leak a lot more liquid than fresh blueberries do and they will also stain your batter purple.
+You can use fresh or frozen blueberries in your blueberry cookies, however fresh blueberries will work better.
+Frozen blueberries tend to leak more liquid while they are in the oven than fresh blueberries.
+They will end up staining the batter giving you purple cookies.

 Soft Blueberry Cookies with Lemon Glaze